National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 ### Site Scorecard {#sec-cycle-harmonization-scorecard}

-The DI&H team has created site feedback reports called scorecards that could not only be sent to all sites but could also be used by the DI&H team in conjunction with the DQP to monitor and maintain optimal data quality for research across the N3C enclave.
+The DI&H team has created site feedback reports called scorecards that could not only be sent to all sites but could also be used by the DI&H team in conjunction with the DQP to monitor and maintain optimal data quality for research across the N3C Enclave.
 The scorecards were developed for sites by utilizing the DQP as a starting point for the development of analyses.
 Figures and tables were created using Palantir's Contour application to provide indicators of site data quality, and to give sites greater visibility into their data.